techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.
     1. Title: Use a predefined title.
     1. Description: Provide information on why you want to move your data.
-1. Wnen we receive your request we begin the evaluation process and notify you when you can access the APIs with no cost.
+1. When we receive your request we begin the evaluation process and notify you when you can access the APIs with no cost.

 ### Access the Teams Export APIs